hujun-open/myflags/README.md

 Optionally a renaming function could be supplied when creating the `Filler`, myflags uses the renaming function returned string as the flag name.

-A optional struct tag "alias" could be used to override above generated name.
+## Struct Field Tag
+myflags support following optional struct field tags:

+- "alias": override generated name as described above
+- "skipflag": skip the field for flag

 ## Extension